LeoTsui/CS259D_Notes_HW/notes/A_Comprehensive_Approach_to_Intrusion_Detection_Alert_Correlation.md

 ### Meta-alerts

-* Definition:
+* Definition
     * Higher-level alerts made via merging
     * Attribute values derived from those of original alerts
-* Example:
+* Example
     * a "portscan" alert composed of a series of alerts referring to individual network probe packets
-    * Target attribute: all hosts that were port-scanned
+    * Target attribute, all hosts that were port-scanned
-* Representation:
+* Representation
     * A tree with IDS alerts at the leaves
     * Merging done in a BFS fashion